 It was January 2005.
-Billie and I were in Orlando, Florida, at our missions agency headquarters.
-At that time, we felt some very clear direction from the Lord about where we should go as missionaries.
+We were in Orlando, Florida, at our headquarters.
+At that time, we felt some very clear direction from the Lord about where we should go as international workers.
 The answer was Guinea by way of Senegal.
-I felt like we’d had a revelation.
+We felt like we’d had a revelation.
 We pressed ahead.

 Who could have imagined two years ago when we began this journey toward Guinea that the very month we planned to move there would be the month after such upheaval?
 God knew.
-I believe he put us on track to arrive in this bruised and wounded country at just the right time.
+We believe he put us on track to arrive in this bruised and wounded country at just the right time.
 He has prepared the way for us.
-It makes me get chills to think about the way God’s invisible hand has sculpted these events.
+It gives us chills to think about the way God’s invisible hand has sculpted these events.
 How has God been sculpting the events of your life?
 Do you have any stories of how God has made circumstances in your life work out just right?